-Conditional formatting is a great tool for dashboards and data visualisation.
+Conditional formatting is a great tool for dashboards and data visualization.
 A common query is whether you can have conditional formatting based on another sheet e.g. in Sheet 1 you want cells to black out based on what has been input on Sheet 2.

-Previously you needed to make use of Named Ranges but the latest versions allow a direct link.
+Previously you needed to make use of Named Ranges but the latest Excel versions allow a direct link.

 So in the example below we only want cells B5 and B6 to be visible (blue) if a cell on the second sheet specifies that the email address is valid.

 So the steps to follow are: